5G: everything you need to know

 In Australia

-Telstra's 5G coverage went live as of May, 2019, with the launch of the first 5G smartphone in Australia – the Samsung Galaxy S10 5G.
+Telstra's 5G coverage went live as of May, 2019, with the launch of the first 5G smartphone in Australia – the Samsung Galaxy S10 5G – and Optus has now joined in.

-The rollout continues, however, and coverage is steadily increasing.
-For a detailed and up-to-date map on coverage across Australia, check out Telstra's dedicated 5G page.
+The rollout continues, however, and coverage is steadily increasing for both major telcos.
+For a detailed and up-to-date map on coverage across Australia, check out Telstra's dedicated 5G page as well as the Optus 5G page.

-Optus, on the other hand, hasn't released any concrete timelines or roadmaps, although its official website does mention that it aims to have 1,200 5G sites built by March 2020, which could indicate a date for public availability.

 What 5G phones are available?